DHP-stottepakke/pages/pages/dmp_knowledge_base/5_sharing_preservation.md

 - Will the provenance of the data be thoroughly documented using the appropriate standards?

 #### [FAIRsFAIR FAIR-Aware Additional Guidance](https://doi.org/10.5281/zenodo.6088215) [![License: CC BY 4.0](https://img.shields.io/badge/License-CC_BY_4.0-lightgrey.svg)](https://creativecommons.org/licenses/by/4.0/)

-##### Guidance for researchers
-With respect to licensing: Clearly and explicitly license your data, no matter which access level the data has.
+- With respect to licensing: Clearly and explicitly license your data, no matter which access level the data has.
 Find a suitable license (either standard such as CreativeCommons, or bespoke) and find a repository that supports it on Re3data.
 Preferably use a standard, machine-readable licence.
 Include the license information in the metadata.

-With respect to access: Consider and define the access levels of your data early on (public, restricted, embargo, closed, or a combination).
+- With respect to access: Consider and define the access levels of your data early on (public, restricted, embargo, closed, or a combination).
 Include this information in your metadata, including possible related conditions for reuse.

-With respect to discoverability and preservation planning:
-Deposit your data in a trustworthy data repository.
+- With respect to discoverability and preservation planning: Deposit your data in a trustworthy data repository.
-For guidance on trustworthy repositories, see 6a.
+- For guidance on trustworthy repositories, see 6a.

-##### Sufficiently adressed
-- Clearly describes how the data and/or metadata will be made discoverable and shared.
-- Specifies when data will be shared and under which licence.
-- Includes the name of the repository, data catalogue, or registry where data will or could be shared.
-- Includes information on how long the data will be retained and gives precision on its timely release.
-- Clearly explains, if applicable, why data sharing is limited or not possible, and who can access the data under which conditions (for example, only members of certain communities or via a sharing agreement).
-- Explains, where possible, what actions will be taken to overcome or to minimise data sharing restrictions.

 ---
 <!--additional explanations - only keywords-->